YakubYo/Lumen-IoD-Scheduler/README.md

 1. Microsoft 365 calendar created and permissioned to specified user(s)
 2. Registered application in <a href="https://portal.azure.com/">Azure</a> Entra ID to allow calendar access through Microsoft Graph APIs:
     1. Including client secret and Graph API permissions (Calendars.Read and User.Read.All)
-    2. To test with personal Outlook accounts in Visual Studio or VS Code:
+    2. To test with a personal Outlook account in Visual Studio or VS Code:
         1. configure the Entra ID app to enable device code flow
         2. Add <https://localhost> as the Redirect URI
         3. Set the tenantId in appsetting.json to "common"